MangalisoQ/practice-projects/README.md

 - Merge all the branches into the main branch
 - Add Readme file for each project
-- Restructure terraform exercises projects
+- Restructure terraform exercise projects